cmu-pasta/fray/README.md

 }
 ```

+If Thread 1 and Thread 2 run concurrently, they might both pass the check `if (this.balance >= amount)` before either of them deducts the balance.
+For example:
+- Thread 1 checks the balance (1000), sees it’s sufficient, and proceeds to transfer 500.
+- At the same time, Thread 2 checks the balance (1000), also sees it’s sufficient, and proceeds to transfer 700.
+- Both threads then deduct from the balance, leading to an incorrect state where 1200 has been transferred out of an
+  account that initially had only 1000.

+Unfortunately, traditional testing frameworks such as JUnit does not test the application under different thread
+interleavings.
 In order to find bugs in the application, developers usually implement *hammer* tests, which run the application with a large number of threads and hope to find bugs.

 ```java
 @Test